-A Delaware (DE) Lease Agreement is a legally binding document between a landlord and a tenant, written in accordance with Delaware’s landlord-tenant laws.
-The landlord agrees to rent all (or a portion of) their property to a tenant for a fee, and the tenant agrees to the lease agreement’s terms and conditions.
+A Delaware (DE) Lease Agreement is a legally binding document between a landlord and a tenant, written per Delaware’s landlord-tenant laws.

 - Tenant/Landlord Details: names and current addresses of both the tenant and landlord

 - Premises: the address of the premises being rented

 - Pets: whether pets are allowed, and any other pet-related rules

 - Health Hazards: any known health or safety hazards or risks